donkirkby/chess-kit/raw_rules/new_rules.md

 The coin or checker can be in three positions: beside the middle of the board, the white side, or the black side.
-If you have to push or pull it beyond those positions, the losing team has to remove one of their pieces, and then place it back in the middle position.
+If you have to push or pull it beyond those positions, the losing team has to remove one of their pieces, and then place the coin or checker back in the middle position.
 For example, if it was beside the black side of the board and the black mover didn't match either card, the black team would have to remove one of their pieces from the board.
 After removing a piece, put the coin or checker back beside the middle of the board.

 After moving a piece, and resolving the prediction, the mover takes the hand of cards and picks up one of the cards from the table.
 If one of them is a checker card, pick it up.
 Otherwise, pick up the card that started the turn face up.

+### Losing Eight Pieces
+When you lose pieces through capture or missed predictions, place them beside the board, along one side.
+When you have lost eight pieces, one next to each square of the board, stop leaving a prediction card face up on the table.
+From that point on, your team only plays one prediction card face down.

 ### Winning the Game
 Capture the opponent's king to win the game.
 Because a piece is sometimes